What is an LLC?

 There are many steps to closing a business.
 Owners must take careful action to ensure proper compliance and protect themselves from future liabilities.
 Following the proper procedures can help you move forward quickly when winding down your business.
 This will ensure that you are no longer responsible for paying annual fees, filing annual reports, and paying business taxes.
 The following describes how to dissolve an LLC business structure.
 Actions to dissolution are state-specific, so make sure you look into your state's requirements.
 This article will cover the dissolution process for an LLC in New York

 There are several reasons for dissolving an LLC.
 This can include that the company is going out of business, is not paying its taxes, or following state regulations.
 In some cases, LLCs are created to fulfill a purpose.
 Once the goals are completed, there may be no reason to continue the LLC.
 Members may also get into disagreements about the direction of the business, what subsequent actions to take, or how to disburse profits.
 The members may elect to dissolve in this circumstance.
-Another reason is if a single person formed the LLC, the death or retirement of the individual might signal the end of the organization.
+Another reason is if a single person formed an LLC, the death or retirement of the individual might signal the end of the organization.
 Finally, if there are decreasing demand or liability concerns for the products sold, you may elect to dissolve the business as running the company no longer becomes profitable.

 There are some basic steps to dissolving an LLC in New York.

 Review your company’s operating agreement.
 Most likely, it will contain information on how to dissolve the company.
-Typically this includes a vote amongst the members on whether to dissolve your company.
+Typically, this includes a vote amongst the members on whether to dissolve your company.
 If so, ensure you follow the requirements as part of the dissolution rules, including setting up the meeting to vote and providing notice to all members.

 If it is not outlined in these documents, follow the procedures in your state's LLC laws.
 In New York’s LLC Act, the alternative method, if not outlined in your operating agreement, is to perform a majority vote amongst LLC members.
 Record the vote.
 Make sure to keep it in the business's official records.